 Approved for online Mandatory Alcohol Server Training (MAST) by the Washington State Liquor Control Board

-Related Courses for WA:
+Related Courses for Washington:

 The minimum age to sell and serve alcohol in Washington is 18.

 The Washington State Liquor Control BoardThe Washington State Liquor and Cannabis Board issues liquor licenses and permits for licensees, bartenders and servers.
 The contact information for The Washington State Liquor and Cannabis Board is listed below.
 You can contact them to verify that online server certification (bartender license) can be obtained in Washington.
 We have also listed that information where applicable.